boardroom-inc/documentation/reference/boardroom-discord-bot.md

 ---
-description: >-
+description: A DAO Bot that easily lets you track and subscribe to governance activity in your Discord server
-  A DAO Bot that easily lets you track and subscribe to governance activity in your Discord server
+stoplight-id: dd732e166b3f7
 ---

 # 💬 Discord Bot